IntelAgir-Research-Group/ROS2-EE-Reconf/README.md

 #### Running GUI from Docker

-This is a work around that helps you to run GUI from Docker containers.
-From Ubuntu 19, Xorg does not allow TCP connections by default, so we must enable it.
-Another point, when logging in, be sure to choose Xorg as window manager.
+This is a workaround that helps you run a GUI from Docker containers.
+From Ubuntu 19, Xorg does not allow TCP connections by default, so we must enable them.
+Another point, when logging in, be sure to choose Xorg as the window manager.

 Then, follow the next steps:

-1. Edit the `/etc/X11/Xwrapper.config` as the following:
+1. Edit the `/etc/X11/Xwrapper.config` as follows:

 ```
 #allowed_users=console